Aman-kumar-gola-2006/BridgeLabz-Training/README.md

 ### DispatcherServlet

-The `DispatcherServlet` acts as the Front Controller in Spring MVC and routes incoming requests to the appropriate controller.
+`DispatcherServlet` acts as the Front Controller in Spring MVC and routes incoming requests to appropriate controllers.

 ---